 Below, Constellation discusses lessons learned through this new digital era and how providers can leverage telehealth to provide better outcomes.

 “Advanced levels of care through telehealth is really the wave of the future.” —Judy Walsh

-Reduce Hospitalizations with Advanced Level of Oversight
+Reduce Exposure, Hospitalizations with Advanced Level of Oversight

 Walsh points out that health service providers have commonly adopted video conferencing or telemonitoring in this new digital health era.
 They often use these powerful tools for basic check-ins, but Constellation takes it to the next level by directly connecting NPs to all high-risk home health patients through telehealth.
-The approach to digital health technology has successfully solved problems by preventing the likelihood of exacerbations and multiple trips to the emergency room.
+The approach to digital health technology has successfully solved problems by detecting COVID symptoms quickly and preventing the likelihood of exacerbations and multiple trips to the emergency room.
 This advanced level of oversight helps effectively coordinate, communicate, and deliver care throughout the care continuum.

 “We found that we were able to manage things that otherwise would have needed to be addressed in an office visit,” Walsh says.
 “If not for our intervention, these patients would have gone to the emergency room.”

 In one case, Constellation’s NP discovered—via a virtual visit—that an individual was experiencing increased pain, weight loss, and advanced dementia with hallucinations.
 The advanced oversight empowered the care team to quickly respond, allowing the symptoms to be managed from the comfort and safety of home.

 Prevent Disease Exacerbations through Telemonitoring